madhavpapasani/learn.shell/README.md

-# learn shell script for devops
+# learn shell script for devops.